|How compiled||Administrative data|

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-The latest figures on Child mortality statistics and the Birth cohort tables for infant deaths can be accessed free of charge on our website.
+The latest figures on Child mortality (death cohort) tables and the Infant mortality (birth cohort) tables can be accessed free of charge on our website.
+From 2020, there have also been updates to both sets of tables, with these now being presented in line with the GSS accessibility guidance.
 A statistical bulletin containing context and commentary accompanies the release.
-The bulletin describes the main trends looking at age-specific mortality rates and reports on the latest statistics on stillbirths and infant deaths.
+The bulletin describes the main trends, looking at age-specific mortality rates, and reports on the latest statistics on stillbirths and infant deaths.

 Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 Our website also offers users the option to download the narrative in PDF format.
-In some instances other software may be used, or may be available on request.
-Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
-For further information, please refer to the contact details at the beginning of this document.
+In some instances, other software may be used or may be available on request.
+Available formats for content published on our website but not produced by the ONS, or referenced on our website but stored elsewhere, may vary.
+For further information, please refer to the contact details at the beginning of this report.

 For information regarding conditions of access to data, please refer to these links: